 The Microsoft Careers page has mentioned that the technical interviews would focus on:

-- Data structures and characteristics of data structures, e.g., when to use them, their time and space complexity, trade-offs, etc.
+- Data structures and characteristics of data structures.
+For instance, when to use them, their time and space complexity, trade-offs, and more.

 - Review basic concepts from computer architecture (caches, branch mis-prediction, pipelines, etc.) and operating systems courses.